nicfontaine/tycon/README.md

 twitter: [@ngpfontaine](https://twitter.com/ngpfontaine)

 ### License
-Buy it, use it, break it, fix it, trash it, change it, mail, upgrade it.
+Buy it, use it, break it, fix it, trash it, change it, mail, upgrade it. ;v